 Alternative to the 23andMe health report

-The 23andMe Health + Ancestry test is currently priced at $199.
+The 23andMe Health + Ancestry test is currently costs $199.

 Yet, 23andMe is not the only company providing DNA-based health reports.

-Xcode Life currently offers 12 reports spanning 700+ health related categories.
+Xcode Life currently offers 10 reports spanning 700+ health-related categories.

-Here is why Xcode Life’s health reports are preferred by consumers:
+Here is why Xcode Life’s health reports are consumers' favorite:

 - Xcode Life’s raw data analysis tool is compatible with DNA raw data from all major DNA testing companies.

-- New reports are added to the portfolio and existing reports are Reports are updated regularly to include new features.
+- New reports are added to the portfolio and existing reports are updated regularly to include new features.

 - Reports are delivered within 24 hours of uploading the correct raw data file.